 If you win Trick 2 (as did many Maastricht masters), you would take 4 spades and 2 diamonds for sure.
 You'd have to set up a club or heart trick.
 No matter which suit you played next, West would win and clear diamonds.
 The defense would get their ace-kings in hearts/clubs and THREE diamond tricks.
 By ducking trick 2 you guarantee your contract.
 If East happens to have more diamonds, then the suit is 4-3 and you will lose only 2 diamond tricks.
 If East shifts to clubs or hearts, that sets up your 7th trick.
 If East shifts to spades you can play on clubs to easily make your contract.
 It's easy once you are warned!!

 That is always my argument against books/articles on card play -- the reader is ready for the problem.
 The topic (or title) would be "Hold-Up Plays."
 In real life, no alarm bells sound -- that's what is so good about using every day deals.
-[Note the not-so-subtle plug for my CD's: Play Bridge with Larry Cohen]
+[My webinar on Defense--Over My Shoulder Defense-- follows this rule: nothing is given away in the title]